sonyalphy/sonyalphy/README.md

 <!-- 🧠 ABOUT ME -->
 ### 💼 About Me

 Hi!
-I'm Sony - a Bangalore-based Software Development Engineer with **7+ years** of experience delivering enterprise-grade software across healthcare, AI, and manufacturing.
+I'm Sony - a Bangalore-based Lead Software Development Engineer with **7+ years** of experience delivering enterprise-grade software across healthcare, AI, and manufacturing.

 I build full-stack solutions using:
-- Java (Spring Boot) for robust backends
+- Java (Spring Boot) and NodeJS for robust backends
 - ReactJS for modern, dynamic UIs
 - AWS (Lambda, S3, CloudFormation) for scalable cloud infra